[ Printer Friendly Version ] [ Report Abuse ]

 The dance floor is set up in the middle of a field of lavender in the rural countryside.
 A flat wooden square, it hovers just a few feet above the swaying purple flowers, connected to the ground by a few sets of stairs.
 Round white tables are arranged all around the field.
 I sit at one of the tables, tapping my feet in time to the music and enjoying a conversation with a couple of elderly strangers.

-“I don’t see why they had to go and cancel it,” says the man next to me, speaking with a thick Scottish accent.
+“I don’t see why they had to go and cancel it,” says the man next to me, speaking with a thick Dublin accent.
 His face is lined with deeply cut wrinkles, and his long black beard keeps trailing into his food.
 “It was good for the kids, you know.
 It made them strong.”

 I sneak a glance at Sirius, who’s sitting at a table on the other side of the dance floor.
 He’s sitting at a very crowded table with Remus, Peter, Frank and Alice Longbottom, and several other Gryffindors from our time at Hogwarts.
 I got a closer look at him earlier, during the ceremony, and was surprised to see that he looked clean-shaven and well-rested for a change.
 Lily’s bridesmaid, Corinna Stebbins, has been hanging over his shoulder all evening, no doubt hoping that he’ll ask her to dance.
 Corinna is my least favorite sort of woman: tiny in stature, with a small button nose, childlike hands, and a voice high-pitched as a Banshee.